EldorZang/Advanced-Programming-2-Project/README.md

 `npm install react-bootstrap bootstrap react-router-dom jquery --save`
 5. Start React:
 `npm start`
 6. Navigate to [http://localhost:3000](http://localhost:3000) in order to view it in your browser.

+Please note, that because In Google Chrome forms aren't automatically out of focused when disabled buttons are clicked.
+Therefore using Google Chrome browser requires clicking the background (or any other not-focused element) before clicking the login button.